nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 1. Go to Patient menu and return to main
    1. Input `1`.
 The patient menu should be shown.
    2. Input `main`.
 The main menu should be shown again.
-2. Go to Visit menu and exit the program
+2. Go to Visit menu and return to main
    1. Input `2`.
 The visit menu should be shown.
+   2. Input `main`.
+The main menu should be shown again.
+3. Go to Prescription menu and exit the program
+    1. Input `3`.
+The prescription menu should be shown.
     2. Input `bye`.
 The app should end with a greeting.

 #### Loading sample data
 To load sample data, please reference the following formats: